Food Education

 In 2013, we instituted a 3-level program for 2nd through 4th graders at Carnegie Elementary School (where 85% of students are low-income and time and resources to develop experience-based learning opportunities are low).

-Third graders participate in two 6-week gardening classes, taking place in the fall and the spring.
+Third graders participate in 10 weeks of gardening classes, taking place in the fall and the spring.
 Students learn to produce a food crop through planting, growing, and harvesting at our nearby hoop house at Jackson Park Terrace apartments.

 For the Community